Louisiana state troopers charged in beating of Black man

 State police had arrested the troopers in February 2021 on felony charges of malfeasance in office, but local prosecutors elected not to bring that count last week when filing a bill of information in Franklin Parish.
 Misdemeanor simple battery in Louisiana carries up to six months in jail and a $1,000 fine.

+“Obviously we would have liked stronger charges but we’re still hopeful the Department of Justice will bring a case,” said Harris’ attorney, Michael Sterling.

-The state prosecution comes as a federal grand jury in Lafayette has been hearing testimony in the same case.
-Federal prosecutors for months have been investigating whether the troopers used excessive force, but it remains unclear whether the U.S. Justice Department intends to move forward with a civil rights case.
+A federal grand jury in Lafayette has been hearing testimony in the case following a months-long investigation into whether the troopers used excessive force.
+But it remains unclear whether the U.S. Justice Department intends to move forward with a civil rights case.

 A similar uncertainty hangs over the federal investigation into the deadly 2019 arrest of Ronald Greene, another Black motorist beaten by state police.
 A federal grand jury also has been hearing testimony in that case, in which troopers stunned, punched and dragged Greene before he died on a rural roadside in Union Parish, outside Monroe.
 The Associated Press reported this week that the Justice Department is increasingly skeptical it can bring a successful case against the troopers.

-State lawmakers, meanwhile, are probing allegations of a cover-up in Greene’s death and this week voted to hold the former head of the state police in contempt for defying a subpoena and refusing to turn over the handwritten journals he kept while leading the agency.
+State lawmakers, meanwhile, are probing allegations of a cover-up in Greene’s death and voted Wednesday to hold the former head of the state police in contempt for defying a subpoena and refusing to turn over the handwritten journals he kept while leading the agency.
+Former Col. Kevin Reeves was separately held in contempt Thursday for not complying with a subpoena from the commission that oversees discipline of state troopers.
+Reeves’ attorney, Lewis Unglesby, did not immediately respond to a request for comment.

 In the Harris beating, an internal investigation found the troopers filed “wholly untrue” reports claiming the man kept trying to flee, refused to obey commands and fought with troopers before they began to pummel him with what Brown called “tactical strikes.”